aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/bzip2archive/_index.md

 Initializes a new instance of the [Bzip2Archive](../../com.aspose.zip/bzip2archive) class prepared for decompressing.

-Open an archive from a stream and extract it to a `MemoryStream`
+Open an archive from a stream and extract it to a `ByteArrayOutputStream`

 ```